zefie/othernet-online-www/README.txt

 This script won't work if its not run in the / directory of a site.

 Eg mysite.com/othernet/ won't work (out of the box, probably possible with .htaccess modifications)

+Note, for files to work, you need to set the following in your VirtualHost config:

+AllowEncodedSlashes NoDecode